Electron-Minecraft-Launcher/EML-AdminTool-v2/README.md

 ### Translation

-You can help to translate the EML AdminTool!
+You can help to translate EML AdminTool!

 The languages files are [here](./client/src/assets/language/).
 You can create another file with your translation.
 Please make sure to provide a correct translation!

-Then, you can submit your translation file as an [issue](https://github.com/Electron-Minecraft-Launcher/EML-AdminTool-v2/issues), by using the *Language* issue template.
+Then, you can submit your translation file as an [issue](https://github.com/Electron-Minecraft-Launcher/EML-AdminTool-v2/issues/new?template=translation.md), by using the *Language* issue template.
 Your file needs to be checked and approved by two other persons.

 ### Development